remarkjs/remark-lint/doc/rules.md

   Warn when HTML nodes are used.

-  Ignores comments, because they are used by this tool, mdast, and because markdown doesn’t have native comments.
+  Ignores comments, because they are used by this tool, remark, and because markdown doesn’t have native comments.

 ### no-inline-padding